sd-powell/portfolio_project_1/README.md

 ### Imagery

 The imagery on the site was chosen to reflect the vibrancy and minimalist aesthetic of the hero image.
-High-contrast visuals with bright, bold colors create an engaging and visually striking experience for users.
+High-contrast visuals with bright, bold colours create an engaging and visually striking experience for users.
 The use of dynamic imagery complements the mood of the site, drawing attention while maintaining a clean, modern design.
 All images were sourced from [Adobe Stock](https://stock.adobe.com/).

 <a id=wireframes></a>